 Prior to this medication, CML patients’ prognoses were near five years.
 Knowing the medication was his only option, Gomez knew that he needed to take it, not only for himself but for his family.

-However, the powerful medicine – a super drug – brought on many side effects, which he said makes him feels worse now than the leukemia itself.
+However, the powerful medicine – a super drug – brought with it many side effects, which he said makes him feels worse now than the leukemia itself.
 However, the perpetually positive Gomez knew that it also attacked his cancer-affected white blood cells, preventing the good cells from being damaged.

 “I have leukemia,” Gomez admitted.
 “It’s in remission right now, but with leukemia, it never goes away.
 All you can do is cover it up with medication and hope that it doesn’t relapse.”